 It climbs 179 feet, drops 171 feet at a precarious 81 degrees, and reaches a wild top speed of 70 mph.
 Oh, and did I mention that it races aside, atop, and into a stunning limestone quarry wall?
 When it was known simply as Rattler, it was a miserable all-wood coaster.
 After Six Flags transformed it in 2013 to the hybrid Iron Rattler, it catapulted to coaster greatness.

 04 of 04

 Six Flags took another one of its aging wooden coasters, the Cyclone, and gave it a hybrid makeover.
 The result?
 It went from wicked rough to wicked awesome.
-I have not posted a review of Wicked Cyclone, but I have ridden it.
-I give it 4 stars (out of 5).
-Like I said, it's wicked awesome.
+We give it 4 stars (out of 5).
+It's wicked awesome.